 Nowadays, video game development is a lot more incremental than it was before, and consoles are a lot similar than they have been in previous years, making it easier for ports and versions to come to other consoles, and release subsequently on multiple platforms at the same time.
 This allows development companies like Abstraction to make premium experiences, regardless of the platform or hardware.
 It’s good news all around for gamers that want to experience all of the best titles, without having to break the bank to get all of the main systems.

 With the Nintendo Switch still in its prime (after a slow start from Nintendo with the Wii U in 2012-13), the eight generation of video game consoles is far from being done, but many companies are still looking forward as to what’s next on the horizon.
 Here are a few different products to look out for in the coming months/years:

-- Microsoft have announced their next generation of Xbox console, named the Xbox Series X, and perhaps unsurprisingly it’s their most powerful system yet.
-With a large rectangular shape the next Xbox is quite reminiscent of a PC, and it’s slated for a holiday 2020 release date – so if you want to be able to play in 4K at speeds not possible on prior kit and you’re willing to pay, it might be worth waiting.
+- Microsoft announced just last year their next generation of Xbox console, named the Xbox Series X, and perhaps unsurprisingly it’s their most powerful system yet.
+With a large rectangular shape the next Xbox is quite reminiscent of a PC, and it was released holiday of 2020 – so if you want to be able to play in 4K at speeds not possible on prior kit and you’re willing to pay, it might be worth the pick.

 - Sony have also announced their PlayStation 5, having recently revealed the logo for the hardware, but we’ve yet to learn about the price point, release date, or what it will even look like.
 Some prototype designs and patents have been leaked, although the final product never looks the same anyway.

-- Having just recently released the fully portable Switch Lite last year, Nintendo have stated that they have no intentions to release another model in 2020.
+- Having just recently released the fully portable Switch Lite in 2019, Nintendo have stated that they have no intentions to release another model anytime soon.
 That doesn’t mean that they won’t announce one, however, and rumours revolving a ‘pro’ model with a better quality screen and innards are starting to circulate.